espressif/esp-idf/docs/en/api-reference/storage/nvs_flash.rst

 The following sections describe the structure of entry state bitmap and entry itself.

-Entry and entry state bitmap
+Entry and Entry State Bitmap
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each entry can be in one of the following three states represented with two bits in the entry state bitmap.
 The final four bits in the bitmap (256 - 2 * 126) are not used.